All Episodes

 We'll be right back.

-Filling in for my good buddy Sean Hannity on the Sean Hannity Radio Show.
+This is Jonathan Gillum filling in for my good buddy Sean Hannity on the Sean Hannity Radio Show.

-You're a resident Navy SEAL.
+Navy SEAL.

-It is that is a mission that is going to be very difficult.
+It is, that is a mission that is going to be very difficult.

-Not only they have to concern themselves with the rising water, but now uh the oxygen levels, which I found fascinating from a rescuer standpoint, as uh they've had so many rescuers go in.
+They're finding out now, in case you don't know the update, not only do they have to concern themselves with the rising water, but now the oxygen levels, which I found fascinating from a rescuer standpoint, as they've had so many rescuers go in.

-This is like a six-hour trek that they have depleted the oxygen levels uh from 25 to 15 percent inside these caves, and now they're thinking they may have to get them out sooner than later because of the oxygen levels.
+And now they're thinking they may have to get them out sooner than later because of the oxygen levels.

-Uh so it is a very perilous thing.
+So it is a very perilous thing.

 And when you're doing a rescue, you don't want to just go for it.

-You want it to be planned and methodical, and I have a feeling the way all these things are starting to work their way out that uh they're gonna have to start moving faster than than uh slower.
+And I have a feeling the way all these things are starting to work their way out that they're going to have to start moving faster than slower.

 You don't want to turn the channel.